Mathuv/guides-django/series_1/part_04.md

 10. Cool, that should be everything.
 Okay.
 Lets see if this worked.
 Go into your terminal and run the following command:

-        `cookiecutter starter_4`
+        `cookiecutter django_starter`

-    > This will tell cookiecutter to generate a project based on `starter_4`, which is now a cookiecutter!
+    > This will tell cookiecutter to generate a project based on `django_starter`, which is now a cookiecutter!
 When you run the command, it is going to ask you all the questions you specified and use them to generate your template.

     ![Expected outcome](../resources/images/starter_4_cookiecutter_questions.png)